blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/honeywire.md

 admin
 ```

 Press Enter.
 The connection will feel like it hangs, that is the tarpit behavior, it is built to waste an attacker's time.
-Press `Ctrl+C` to close it when you are done.
+Press `Ctrl+C` to close it when you are done

+You can also try to do this from inside the Ubuntu VM, connecting with **nc** to **localhost** on port **2222**, but it might not show up in the dashboard

 ## Part 7 - Defender perspective, watch the alert